8 Tips for Authentic and Effective Email Newsletter Writing

 Include a photo of you and/or your logo, a short line about who you are and who you work with (this is your Intuitive Intro), and a link to whatever you’re promoting.
 Feel free to play with it and experiment with different footers.
 Here’s a recent footer in my email newsletter:

-And because I’m an author, I include a link to one of my books in most emails.
+And because I’m an author, I often include a link to one of my books in most emails.
 Like this:

 Intuitive Writing Tip: Have fun with email newsletter writing.
 The best newsletter for your subscribers is the one that felt like a joy to write.